 Recipe by Audrey E. Henderson

-The milk mixture is 1 can (12 ounce/370 ml) Evaporated Milk (DON'T use sweetened, condensed milk), then fill that can with water and add it, then add vanilla to taste, and sugar to your sweetness.
+The milk mixture is 1 can (12 ounce/370 ml) Evaporated Milk (DO NOT use sweetened condensed milk, there's a difference), then fill that can with water and add it, then add vanilla to taste, and sugar to your sweetness.